-Learners must meet the following requirements in order to access the LWN Tutoring Service:
+Learners must meet the following requirements to access the LWN Tutoring Service:

-- There is a minimum age of 18 years and there is no maximum age. - The Tutoring Service works with learners located in the Republic of Ireland. - No previous academic experience is necessary.
-The Tutoring Service is for adults who wish to work at Levels 1 to 3 of the National Framework of Qualifications (NFQ).
+- There is a minimum age of 18 years and there is no maximum age. - The LWN Tutoring Service works with learners located in the Republic of Ireland. - No previous academic experience is necessary.
+The LWN Tutoring Service is for adults who wish to work at Levels 1 to 3 of the National Framework of Qualifications (NFQ).
 Many learners have 'spiky profiles' where they are at different levels in different areas.
-Learners who are working at a higher level in another area can gain support from the phone service at levels 1 to 3.
+Learners who are working at a higher level in another area can gain support from the LWN Tutoring Service at levels 1 to 3.

-- Learners must have access to a phone.
+- Learners must have access to a phone (landline or mobile phone).
 The Adult Literacy Educator will contact the learner by phone at an agreed time each week. - There is no charge for the programme.
-Everything is free. - Learners must be willing and must have the necessary organisational and communication skills to engage with the service. - Learners will be asked to supply their Personal Public Service Number (PPSN) and other details required for the Programme Learner Support System (PLSS).
+Everything is free. - Learners must be able to carry out a conversation in English over the phone. - Learners must have good organisational skills. - Learners will be asked to supply their Personal Public Service Number (PPSN) and other details required for the Programme Learner Support System (PLSS).